Sujitesh/My_FinalYear_Project_On_Machine_Learning/README.md

 1. Dataset: The dataset used for training and evaluation should be obtained separately and can be stored in the `data` directory.

-2. Dependencies: Install the required dependencies by running the command `pip install -r requirements.txt`.
+2. Dependencies: Install the required dependencies based on import statements.

 3. Training and Testing: Use the provided scripts to preprocess the data, train the machine learning classifiers, and evaluate their performance.